facebookresearch/vissl/INSTALL.md

 # verify installation
 python -c 'import vissl'
 ```

+The package also contains code for the ClassyVision library.
+Ensure you do not have it installed separately.

 ## Installing VISSL from source
 The following instructions assume that you have desired CUDA version installed and working.